nsidc/pm_icecon/README.md

 As it develops, this code will become more and more general

-## `./SB2_NRT_programs/`
+## `./legacy/SB2_NRT_programs/`

 This directory contains modifications of the original Bootstrap Fortran code and should yield exactly the same results as Goddard produces, given identical input and proper (hard-coded?) local file names.

+## `./legacy/nt_orig`

+Contains original nasateam code.

 ## `./cdr_testdata/`  <-- symbolic link